peiche/cover/README.md

 ###Full-width featured images

-When you use a featured image in Cover, it displays it as a background image behind the title.
+When you use a featured image in Cover, it displays as a background image behind the title.
 Images taller than 600 pixels will be displayed full-screen.

 ###Scalable vector icons